-When it comes to getting effective ways to declutter kids toys, it may seem overwhelming.
+Decluttering toys is overwhelming.
+There’s no sugar coating it!
 What do you keep?
 What do you donate?
 Is it really worth trying to sell?

-I am sharing my 6 easy steps for the best ways to rid your home of excess toy clutter!
+Lucky for you I have some experience with this daunting task.
+Check out my six easy steps below for the best ways to rid your home of excess toy clutter!

 How To Declutter Kids Toys In 6 Easy Steps